 Central Pivot Range (CPR) Trading Strategy

-In this article, I am going to discuss Central Pivot Range (CPR) Trading Strategy i.e. Price Action Trading Using CPR.
-Please read our previous article where we discussed Pivot Point Trading Strategies i.e. How to Day and Swing Trade Using Pivot Points.
+In this article, I will discuss the Central Pivot Range (CPR) Trading Strategy, i.e., Price Action Trading Using CPR.
+Please read our previous article discussing Pivot Point Trading Strategies, i.e., How to Day and Swing Trade Using Pivot Points.

-The Central Pivot Range or widely known as CPR.
+The Central Pivot Range is widely known as CPR.
 Traders can use it for intraday as well as swing or positional.
 CPR acts as a support or resistance. it can forecast trends and trending or sideways markets.
-CPR gives traders the advantage of FORECASTING the trend in order to make a profitable ENTRY
+CPR gives traders the advantage of FORECASTING the trend to make a profitable ENTRY

 Calculation of CPR (Central Pivotal Range)

-Central Pivot Range is an average price that is calculated using yesterday’s (high, low, close) trading session and applied to the current trading session.
-As Central Pivot Range is based on past data It does not change and fix in all time frames.
+The Central Pivot Range is an average price calculated using yesterday’s (high, low, close) trading session and applied to the current trading session.
+As the Central Pivot Range is based on past data, It does not change and fix in all time frames.
 Central Pivot Range as dynamic support and resistance FOR different traders.
-CPR can be calculated as daily, weekly, monthly, or yearly depending on your trading style.
+CPR can be calculated daily, weekly, monthly, or yearly, depending on your trading style.

 - Investors – Yearly Levels

 What are these three lines now?